In this guide I will be showing the steps I used to get a bitcion full node running.

 Install Ubuntu and Bitcoin Core

-Important to install a fresh OS and verify the hash to ensure it has not been altered – as we are dealing with bitcon and must ensure we are not susceptible to attackers
+Important to install a fresh OS and verify the hash to ensure it has not been altered – as we are dealing with bitcoin and must ensure we are not susceptible to attackers

 Once installed, update and upgrade the system.